-Standard Practice for Microcrystal Testing in Forensic Analysis for Cocaine.
+ASTM E1968-19 (added July 6, 2021).
+Standard Practice for Microcrystal Testing in Forensic Analysis for Cocaine

-Standard Practice for Microcrystal Testing in the Forensic Analysis of Methamphetamine and Amphetamine.
+ASTM E1969-19 (added July 6, 2021).
+Standard Practice for Microcrystal Testing in the Forensic Analysis of Methamphetamine and Amphetamine

-Standard Practice for Microcrystal Testing in the Forensic Analysis of Phencyclidine and its Analogues.
+ASTM E2125-19 (added to July 6, 2021).
+Standard Practice for Microcrystal Testing in the Forensic Analysis of Phencyclidine and its Analogues

-Standard Practice for Quality Assurance of Forensic Science Service Providers Performing Chemical Analysis.
+ASTM E3255-21 (added November 2, 2021).
+Standard Practice for Quality Assurance of Forensic Science Service Providers Performing Chemical Analysis

-Standard Practice for Uncertainty Assessment in the Context of Seized Drug Analysis.
+Standard Practice for Quality Assurance of Laboratories Performing Seized Drug Analysis.
+REVISION to ASTM E2329

 Standard Guide for Assessment of Gas Chromatography and Electron Ionization Mass Spectrometry Data During the Qualitative Analysis of Seized Drugs.